 Before buying a policy, consider all sources of income for your children if you were to die while they still needed financial support.
 Those sources might include:

-Keep in mind that if you are wealthy or have affluent relatives who would step forward to take care of your children, you may not need life insurance.
+Keep in mind that if you are wealthy or have affluent relatives who would step forward to take care of your children, you might not need life insurance.
 Or, if you're like most folks and are struggling to pay for your car's brake job or your kid's braces, you can't afford to (and shouldn't) divert much of your current income to cope with the fairly remote possibility that you might die prematurely.
+(To learn more about whether you should buy life insurance, see Do I Need Life Insurance?)

 Avoid expensive cash value life insurance (whole life, universal life, and variable life) policies that offer a lump-sum payment after a certain period of time (20 or 30 years, for example) or after you reach a certain age (often 65).
 This lump-sum payment is sold as a long-term savings/investment feature and it does nothing to affect how much money will be available to your child if you die in the next few years.